Dell FX2 Overview & Setup for vSphere Environments

-In this series of blog posts, time permitting, I’ll go through the base configuration required for the following 2 scenarios (Scroll down for links to the configurations)
+In this series of blog posts, I’ll go through the base configuration required for the following scenario (Scroll down for links to the configurations)

-In both scenarios the blades will have VMware ESXi 6.5 installed and connected to a new Cluster within vCenter Server.
-The only difference being the storage connectivity type due to the differences in IO Modules.
+In this scenario the blades will have VMware ESXi 6.5 installed and connected to a new Cluster within version 65 of vCenter Server.

 The below configuration blog posts are “coming soon”!

 - Configuring FX2 Blades